ckesurf/SENG-112122-NYC/phase-4/05-authentication/README.md

 ### /me

 This is a route that will return currently logged in user if one exists.
-It will do so by checking the `current_user` method defined inside ApplicationController.
 On the frontend, we will use this when the app initially mounts to determine if user already has access to an authenticated app, or if they need to login/sign up.

 #### The flow:

 1. Client: When a user first lands on the app, a fetch request will be made to check if user has already been authenticated.
-2. Client: A GET fetch request will be made to `/me` to acquire if a current user exists.
+A GET fetch request will be made to `/me` to acquire if a current user exists.
-3. Server: The users show action is responsible for rendering a response based on the `current_user` return value.
+2. Server: The users `#show` action is responsible for rendering a response with the current user in session.
-4. Client: If client is not authenticated, the authentication process will begin by rendering either a login or signup form.
+3. Client: If client is not authenticated, the authentication process will begin by rendering either a login or signup form.

 Define an endpoint for this feature: